George Phillpotts: Kororāreka

 Lieutenant Phillpotts, in command of HMS Hazard after Commander Robertson-Macdonald was severely wounded, ordered the bombardment of Kororāreka.
 In the early hours of Thursday, 13 March, the third day on, HMS Hazard prepared for sea and conveyed the sick and wounded to Auckland.
+In review of the battle's sequence of unfortunate events on 11 March 1845, Phillpotts reported to Governor FitzRoy on 15 March: